 Jacques’ Brasserie transformed the garden level space at L’Auberge into a traditional Alsatian-style brasserie.
 The dining patio and dining room, with windows overlooking the lawn and garden are furnished with hand-painted ceramic-topped tables.
 Papa François had these tables built more than fifty years ago.
 They chose to use them in the Brasserie because they are a part of the heritage, a part of Papa François’ collections.
 The copper on the walls also came from François’ collections.
 Behind the banquette are upholstered walls of fabric from bolts Chef Jacques found at his father’s home, and sconces from the National Cathedral.
 Bar Rouge, the bar lounge just off the Brasserie, was named for its dazzling scarlet counter top, providing space for a cocktail and casual gathering.

-Join Chef Jacques on Tuesday through Sunday evenings for relaxing and casual bistro-style dining at Jacques’ Brasserie to celebrate the rich cultural heritage of Alsace, and for happy hour in the Bar Rouge.
+Join Chef Jacques on Wednesday through Sunday for relaxing and casual bistro-style dining at Jacques’ Brasserie to celebrate the rich cultural heritage of Alsace.